 Safer Heroes Project:

-The winter can be a particularly vulnerable time for some of our older residents, especially if they’re housebound or isolated.
+The winter and spring can be a particularly vulnerable time for some of our older residents, especially if they’re housebound or isolated.
 This can lead to ill health and can be fatal.

 We want to change that.